 There are a variety of software that will format your citations for you.
 The Georgia Tech campus has a site license to a bibliographic management software called EndNote.
 Clicking on the Endnote link will take you to LibGuide which has in-depth information about its use.
 Also provided is a tab for Mendeley, another very popular citation service and clicking on the tab will take you to a LibGuide that has in-depth information about obtaining and use as well.
 Please note that Georgia Tech does not have a campus wide license for Mendeley.
 In the "other citation software" tab there are links to other citation software you may use to format your bibliography and may be easier to use and navigate than the popular citation service providers.

 Be sure to note the information on plagiarism.
 If you are caught plagiarizing someone else's work, you will be subject to academic discipline by the Honor Committee, who can assign punishments of varying degrees, the worst of which is expulsion.
-Information about all how the campus handles all types of academic misconduct including plagiarism, follow the link to the Georgia Tech Policy Library https://b.gatech.edu/2y4xyEM
+Information about how the campus handles all types of academic misconduct including plagiarism is on the Georgia Tech Policy Library page.

 Plagiarism, whether intended or not, can have serious consequences, including: